LucasDiscordCzech/BoltBot-Source-Code/README.md

 ### Modifying the Prompt
 The bot's behavior and personality are determined by the prompt given to the OpenAI model.
 You can modify the `buildPrompt` function located in `/path/Prompt.js` to change the bot's behavior.

 For example, you can modify the bot's introduction, tone, or any other instructions.
-This allows Piper to have a unique personality tailored to your server's needs.
+This allows BoltBot⚡ to have a unique personality tailored to your server's needs.

 ## Setup Instructions: